- Number of hectares IPAs cover of the Australian continent.

 IPAs provide Aboriginal people with an opportunity to look after their country in their own way and pass on their knowledge about the land and its resources to future generations .

-IPAs also create jobs and economic benefits for Aboriginal communities, and protect the environment.
+IPAs also create jobs and qualifications, economic and social benefits for Aboriginal communities, and protect the environment.

 Through Indigenous Protected Areas, Aboriginal communities manage their land to protect its plants, animals and cultural sites.
 Day-to-day management includes weed and feral animal control, fire management, revegetation, wildlife protection and monitoring.